radivot/myelo/README.md

 ```

 ![](docs/parmar19CoRC.png)
 The high frequency glitches at early times of the perturbation of zapping the hepicidin synthesis rate instantly to zero have now disappeared.
-An explanation of this, offered by Dr. Pedro Mendes, is
-*...the system is overdetermined due to
-mass conservation.
-COPASI identifies the ODEs that are linear
-combinations of the other ODEs and removes them (those species are then
-calculated by the algebraic sum that expresses the mass conservation).
-In many cases this makes no difference, but when there is stiffness or
-other numerical instabilities the overdetermined system can produce
-erroneous solutions.*